 The purchase or sale of shares in a company (public or private) by a director must be disclosed to the company.

-For public companies, a director cannot enter into an option to buy or sell shares in the company or an associated company.
+For listed companies, a director cannot enter into an option to buy or sell shares in the company or an associated company.

 Disclosure of information

 Generally (subject to certain exceptions), companies must present their annual audited financial statements to the AGM and publicly file a copy with the company's annual return in the CRO.
 The Companies Acts require a directors' report on the state of affairs of the company and its subsidiaries to be attached to the balance sheet laid before the AGM.

 Certain information regarding the company must also be disclosed to the Revenue Commissioner when making tax returns.

 Companies listed on a regulated market (which would not include the ESM) are subject to the following additional disclosure requirements:

 Under the Market Abuse Regulations, an issuer must make a disclosure of inside information either to the Regulatory Information Service or indirectly to the Companies Announcements Office of the ISE.